qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 To prevent this from happening, you can sort the symbol levels and thereby control the order in which the different symbol layers are rendered.

-To change the order of the symbol layers, select the :guilabel:`Lines` layer in the :guilabel:`Symbol layers` panel, then click :guilabel:`Advanced -> Symbol levels...` in the bottom right-hand corner of the window.
+To change the order of the symbol layers, select the :guilabel:`Line` layer in the :guilabel:`Symbol layers` panel, then click :guilabel:`Advanced -> Symbol levels...` in the bottom right-hand corner of the window.
 This will open a dialog like this: